Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Theory

 \subsection{The Geometry of Mutual Understanding}

-If two agents can consistently map beliefs back and forth, they achieve what I call \textit{local coherence}.
+If two agents can consistently map concepts back and forth, they achieve what I call \textit{local coherence}.
 This enables stable communication, even if their internal representations differ.
-This property is made precise in Appendix~\ref{apx:LocalCoherence}, where I show that if each agent can approximately reconstruct the other’s representation, then repeated communication preserves belief stability (Theorem~\ref{thm:LocalCoherence}).
+This property is made precise in Appendix~\ref{apx:LocalCoherence}, where I show that if each agent can approximately reconstruct the other’s representation, then repeated communication preserves concept stability (Theorem~\ref{thm:LocalCoherence}).

 Philosophically, this expresses a form of representational intersubjectivity—agents may differ cognitively but still maintain stable mutual understanding.